dart-lang/pana/README.md

                                (defaults to "https://pub.dev")
   -l, --line-length            The line length to use with dart format.
       --hosted                 Download and analyze a hosted package (from https://pub.dev).
-      --[no-]warning           Shows the warning message before potentially destructive operation.
-                               (defaults to on)
 ```